 As this account will generally replace the free checking one, the net gains can be as high as $1,000,000 (or more) annually per 20k accounts.

-With a Value-Added Checking account, more reason emerges to keep account holders informed of available benefits.
+With a Subscription (Value-Added) Checking account, more reason emerges to keep account holders informed of available benefits.
 Sure, your credit cards offer a wide range of perks, but what about the many users of debit cards?
 They always seem to draw the short straw.

 Not anymore.
-When using debit cards linked to a Value-Added Checking account, buyers receive Debit Advantage, a series of perks similar to that of your credit cards.
+When using debit cards linked to a Subscription (Value-Added) Checking account, buyers may receive Debit Advantage, a series of perks similar to that of your credit cards.
 Things like:

 - Manufacturer warranty extension

 - Accidental damage protection during the first 90 days

 Suddenly, debit cards are cool as credit.
 For so many more account holders.
 And with the increased usage, your institution reaps the benefit from interchange fees.

 Every business, including your institution, seeks to be “unique.”
 And when your product lineup is commoditized, it’s not easy.
 Subscription (Value-Added) Checking differentiates your institution for existing account holders (and prospective new ones).

 It’s no longer, “should I get checking from here or checking from there?”
 It’s, “if I get checking here, I get all this extra stuff!”